WELCOME BACK!We're ready when you are

 - Touchable interactives have been removed from the galleries in accordance with provincial and public health requirements.
 Not wanting to lose our sense of play and curiosity, we have digitized some of these interactives which can be accessed from your phone, or after your visit at home.
-Children’s activity packs will also be available to take home with you to extend your experience!
+Our scavenger hunts are now laminated to allow sanitization between users.

 - If you require the use of the elevator, we ask that you notify one of our team members so that we can clean and sanitize between each use.

 - We are limiting the number of shoppers in our store to help ensure physical distancing.
 You may be asked to queue before entering.